richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 In this figure, you can see that I have at least three GitHub repositories that have their code coverage checked.

-### Add build script
+### Instruct Travis CI

 The third step is to instruct Travis CI what to do when new code is uploaded to an activated GitHub.

-Without a build script, Travis CI does not know what to do.
-You can instruct Travis CI to do anything you can do on within the bash command language.
-A Travis CI build script is always named *.travis.yml*.
+You can instruct Travis what to do using a build script, which is a plaintext file named *.travis.yml*.
 The file name starts with a dot, which makes it a hidden file on UNIX systems.
 The '.yml' extension is an abbreviation of 'Yet another Markup Language'.
+You can instruct Travis CI to do anything you can do on within the bash command language.

 In your project's root folder, create a file named *.travis.yml*, and put the following text in it: